Topics

 The data is deposited on a secure Swedish server and has been assigned a DOI (XXX).
 Data access requests may be submitted to the Science for Life Laboratory Data Centre through the DOI link.

-, the application will be vetted and you will be contacted by us.
-Then you can make a decision on access approved or denied.
-Ideally, you can (should) delegate this decision to an independent Data Access Committee (DAC). - When a user has been approved for access, SciLifeLab Data Centre will document the processing and arrange for the physical file access.
-Until FEGA Sweden is up and running, the physical file access will be that you, as a PI, copies the dataset from your Bianca project space, to the specified project space of the approved applicant.
+2. When a user has been approved for access, SciLifeLab Data Centre will document the processing and arrange for the physical file access.
+The physical file access will be that you, as a PI, copies the dataset from your Bianca project space, to the specified project space of the approved applicant.
 Because of NAISS user policy, only PIs at a Swedish academic institution can have a project at Bianca.
 So to share data with a collaborator outside Sweden, the PI in Sweden needs to have applied for a project at Bianca.
 Please see the Bianca user guide for information on how to do this.

 If you need any help connected to data submission, please contact us!